Preservation Microfilming Solutions That Ensure The Past Is Available In The Future

 We use the only proven long term preservation method for newspaper & document preservation, microfilming on to silver halide 35MM archival quality film.
 This polyester based microfilm is the only medium currently recommended for preservation microfilming.
 This stable and durable medium has a life expectancy of over 500 years under the proper storage and handling conditions.

-Advantage Preservation prides itself not only meeting, but exceeding ANSI/AIIM (Association for Information and Image Management) standards for archival microfilming, as well as specifications once developed by the Research Libraries Group (RLG) and guidelines written by the National Archives, as wells as the Library of Congress.
-This requires stringent adherence to internal Advantage Preservation guidelines regarding the careful production and examination of all archival microfilm, in addition to well controlled storage and handling conditions.
+Advantage Archives prides itself not only meeting, but exceeding ANSI/AIIM (Association for Information and Image Management) standards for archival microfilming, as well as specifications once developed by the Research Libraries Group (RLG) and guidelines written by the National Archives, as wells as the Library of Congress.
+This requires stringent adherence to internal Advantage guidelines regarding the careful production and examination of all archival microfilm, in addition to well controlled storage and handling conditions.

 We have experience and expertise in the care, handling, and archiving of a vast array of or original printed materials, including: